 “Leavey students also have access to a university-wide network of faculty and staff who, through the Career Center, engage with students through mentoring, advising, and connecting,” Beck-Dudley says.

-Since many SCU alumni live and work in the Silicon Valley, Leavey students can build powerful connections to opportunities in the region.
+Since many SCU alumni live and work in Silicon Valley, Leavey students can build powerful connections to opportunities in the region.

 “This alumni network feeds strong corporate mentorships, internships, executive lectures, and career opportunities,” Beck-Dudley says.